goto4711/deep-culture-web/content/authors/noordegj/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Thomas Poell is Professor of Data, Culture & Institutions at the University of Amsterdam.
-Leveraging social media data and digital methods, he has studied how the use of digital platforms is affecting the mobilization, organization, and communication of protest around the globe.
+bio: Julia Noordegraaf is professor of Digital Heritage at the Faculty of Humanities, University of Amsterdam.
+She founded the research program and lab Creative Amsterdam that studies the history of urban creativity using digital data and methods.

 Interests:
-- Artificial Intelligence
+- Cultural Artificial Intelligence
-- Platform Studies
+- Digital Heritage
-- Political Economy
+- Digital History

 #education:
 #  courses: